rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 ::: tip This chapter covers

 - Nullable types
-- Syntax for dealing with values that are potentially null
+- Syntax for dealing with values that are potentially `null`
 - Converting between nullable and non-nullable types
 - Interoperability between Kotlin’s concept of nullability and Java code

 :::

 By now, you’ve seen a large part of Kotlin’s syntax in action.
 You’ve moved beyond creating basic code in Kotlin and are ready to enjoy some of Kotlin’s productivity features that can make your code more compact and readable.
-One of the essential features in Kotlin that helps improve the reliability of your code is its support for nullable types.Let’s look at the details.
+One of the essential features in Kotlin that helps improve the reliability of your code is its support for nullable types.
+Let’s look at the details.

 ## 7.1 Avoiding NullPointerExceptions and handling the absence of values: Nullability